zdoom-docs/staging/md/Api/Events/StaticEventHandler.md

 Called when a player spawns, directly after the teleport fog is spanwed and just before Respawn ACS scripts are called.
-Also called similarly at the end of the [PlayerPawn].[OnRespawn] function, for example when the [resurrect] cheat is used.
+Also called similarly at the end of the [`PlayerPawn.OnRespawn`] function, for example when the [`resurrect`] cheat is used.
 -#

 #-
 virtual void {PlayerDied}([PlayerEvent] e)

-Called after [WorldThingDied] and [Actor].[GetDeathHeight], and after the actor's thing special is activated, when the obituary has been displayed, just before Death ACS scripts have been called.
+Called after [`WorldThingDied`] and [`Actor.GetDeathHeight`], and after the actor's thing special is activated, when the obituary has been displayed, just before Death ACS scripts have been called.
 -#

 #-